ncatlab/nlab-content/pages/0/5/7/4/24750/content.md

 \subsection{Disjunctions}

 The disjunction of two propositions is represented by the [[sum type]] in [[dependent type theory]].
-However, in other dependent type theories, while it isn't possible to prove that the sum type of two propositions is indeed a proposition, the requirement that all types be propositionally truncated in propositional logic means that the disjunction of two propositions is a propositional truncation.
-In particular, the sum type of the unit type with itself is the booleans type, but the equivalent of the booleans type in propositional logic is equivalent to the unit type because of propositional truncation, and thus a proposition.
+However, in other dependent type theories, while it isn't possible to prove that the sum type of two [[h-propositions]] is indeed a h-proposition, the requirement that all types be propositionally truncated in propositional logic means that the disjunction of two propositions is a propositional truncation.
+In particular, the sum type of the unit type with itself is the [[booleans type]], but the equivalent of the booleans type in propositional logic, the disjunction of true with itself, is a proposition because of propositional truncation, and can be proven to be equivalent to true.

 Formation rules for disjunctions:
 $$\frac{\Gamma \vdash A \; \mathrm{prop} \quad \Gamma \vdash B \; \mathrm{prop}}{\Gamma \vdash A \vee B \; \mathrm{prop}}$$